Meta von Salis

-Barbara Margaretha "Meta" von Salis (3 January 1855 – 15 March 1929) was a Swiss feminist and historian, as well as a regular correspondent of Friedrich Nietzsche.
+Barbara Margaretha "Meta" von Salis (3 January 1855 – 15 March 1929) was a Swiss suffragette and historian, as well as a regular correspondent of Friedrich Nietzsche.

 Early life and education

 Meta von Salis was born in 1855 on her family's estate, Marschlins Castle, in Igis, Graubünden.
 Her parents were Ursula Margaretha and Ulysses Adalbert von Salis, a naturalist.
 She attended a girls' school in Friedrichshafen, Germany from 1863 to 1868, and then attended another girls' school in Rorschach, Switzerland until 1871.

 After leaving school, she worked as a governess for numerous wealthy families in Germany, England and Ireland before enrolling at the University of Zurich in 1883 to study history and philosophy.
 She received a PhD in 1887 for a thesis about Agnes of Poitou, making her the first Swiss woman to receive a doctorate degree.
 She said she was not interested in completing the degree for its own sake but rather "in the interests of the women's question".